ilovetocode2019/telegram.py/docs/api.rst

 .. function:: on_error(error)

-    Called when an error occurs
+    Called when an error occurs.

 Utilities
 ---------